AliSalah41/course-portal/README.md

 ## PostMan :

-**The postman collection is in the project folder(json_file) you cant import the file in postman and it should work with you.**
+**The postman collection is in the project folder(json_file) you cant import the file in postman and it should work.**

 <!-- Open the DummyDataSeeder and set the property values as per your requirement -->